 As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.
-Note 1: Summary of Significant Accounting Policies (Continued)

 D. Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Net Position/Fund Balance

 Deposits and Investments

 The Charter School's cash and cash equivalents are considered to be cash on hand, demand deposits and short-term investments with original maturities of three months or less from the date of acquisition.